OpenFOSS/Standalone-Product/index.md

  <a name="backlog-2"></a>
 ## Backlog Contribution #2 TRUNK-5025
 ### Description

+This artifact is the result of the OpenFOSS team working together on a code contribution, however our team found that some of the underlying code required to complete this user story was not correctly implemented.
+As such, we reached out to inform the OpenMRS maintainers that these issues existed, and contributed tests within the comments of the user story.
+This led to the creation of TRUNK-5391 which more accurately describes and tracks the issue.

+![TRUNK-5025 Contribution](Backlog-Contributions/TRUNK-5025/TRUNK-5025_relevant_contribution.png)

 ### Links

-This artifact is the result of the OpenFOSS team working together on a code contribution without success.
-During development, our team found that some of the underlying code required to complete this user story was not correctly implemented.
-As such we reached out to inform the maintainers of the code that these issues existed and how to test for the fix within the comments of the user story.
-This lead to the creation of TRUNK-5391.

-![TRUNK-5025 Contribution](Backlog-Contributions/TRUNK-5025/TRUNK-5025_relevant_contribution.png)
 * [OpenMRS User Story](Backlog-Contributions/TRUNK-5025/TRUNK-5025.htm)

 ** the raw git diff exists at the bottom of this document under ** [*Code Contribution #1 TRUNK-5025*](#TRUNK-5025)